gromacs/gromacs/docs/reference-manual/references.rst

 .. _refMaaren2001a:

-:sup:`45` P.J. van Maaren and D. van der Spoel, “Molecular dynamics simulations of a water with a novel shell-model potential,” *J. Phys.
+:sup:`45` P.J. van Maaren and D. van der Spoel, "Molecular dynamics simulations of a water with a novel shell-model potential," *J. Phys.
 Chem.
 B.*, **105** 2618–2626 (2001).

 .. raw:: html